Dental Laboratories Association: Events

-Dental Technology Showcase (DTS)

 As the flagship event of the Dental Laboratories Association (DLA), the Dental Technology Showcase (DTS) is a highly respected platform for dental technicians, clinical dental technicians and lab owners to update and refresh their knowledge and skills.

-Held alongside The Dentistry Show since 2014, the event offers vast networking opportunities as well as outstanding education, verifiable CPD and access to the very latest innovations in the UK industry.
+Held alongside the Dentistry Show since 2014, the event offers vast networking opportunities as well as outstanding education, verifiable CPD and access to the very latest innovations in the UK industry.

-DTS 2015 will take place on Friday 17th and Saturday 18 April at the NEC in Birmingham UK, ensuring a convenient and central location for thousands of dental professionals to attend.
-An extensive trade exhibition will host over 100 leading dental suppliers and manufacturers including 3Shape, Bracon, Cendres + Metaux, Nobel Biocare, Straumann, Metrodent, Ivoclar Vivadent and Schottlander to name but a few, each demonstrating the latest products, materials and technologies available.
-Experts will be on hand to provide any information, advice or guidance you may need, helping you to choose the most suitable equipment for optimal clinical results, streamlined workflows and maximum return on investment.
+Past events have been attended by thousands of dental professionals.
+Past trade exhibitions have hosted leading dental suppliers and manufacturers including 3Shape, Bracon, Cendres + Metaux, Nobel Biocare, Straumann, Metrodent, Ivoclar Vivadent and Schottlander, each demonstrating the latest products, materials and technologies available.

 Council

 The DLA Council is the governing body of the association and is elected by the members.
-Its Chairman is Gordon Watters.
+Its chairman is Gordon Watters.
 The DLA is run by the Nationally Elected Council.
-All member laboratories may send an observer to Council meetings.
+All member laboratories may send an observer to council meetings.